| On 1 week ago

 Share

-Child trafficking can take many forms and can occur for various purposes such as forced labor, sexual exploitation, and forced marriage.
-However, some of the most common forms of child trafficking include:
+Child trafficking takes various forms, often driven by exploitation for labor, sex, or forced marriage.
+Some of the most common forms of child trafficking include:

-• Forced labor: Children are made to work in hazardous and exploitative conditions, often in industries such as agriculture, mining, and domestic work.
+• Forced Labor: Children are exploited in hazardous conditions, often in industries like agriculture, mining, and domestic work.

-• Forced begging: Children are forced to beg on the streets by organized criminal groups, often in urban areas.
+• Forced Begging: Criminal groups force children to beg on the streets, particularly in urban areas.

-• Forced marriage: Children, especially girls, are forced into marriages with older men, often for financial gain or to settle family disputes.
+• Child Marriage: Young girls are often forced into marriage for financial gain or to settle family disputes.

-• Forced recruitment into armed groups: Children are abducted and forced to fight as soldiers or perform other duties for armed groups.
+• Recruitment into Armed Groups: Some children are abducted and forced to serve as soldiers or perform other duties for armed groups.

 Who is Most Targeted by Child Sex Trafficking?